sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ```

 #### DPU_STATE Use Case
-* High Availability, Load Balancing, Debug, error recovery (reset, power cycle) and fault management logics will use this API
+* This API can be be used by High Availability, Load Balancing, Debug, error recovery (reset, power cycle) and fault management logics.
+The exact HA use case will be updated in the HA document.

 get_state_info(self):
 ```
-    Retrieves the dpu state object having the detailed dpu state progression.
-Fetched from ChassisStateDB.
+    Retrieves the DPU_STATE table from the switch ChassisStateDB

     Returns:
-        An object instance of the DPU_STATE (see DB schema) Returns None on switch module
+        An object instance of the DPU_STATE (see DB schema) Returns None on DPU module
 ```

 #### DPU_HEALTH Use Case